Jawwad78/Devops-Terraform/README.md

 ## Overview

 With this project, I had to use terraform IaC to launch wordpress.
-Then i had to configure cloud-init for the ec2 iinstances instead of nomral user_data
+Then I had to configure cloud-init for the ec2 instances instead of normal user_data

 ## Architecture